What you'll learn on this self-paced online course

 Learn the techniques and tools for presenting data in visually attractive and interactive ways using the R programming language.
+This course is perfect for social scientists who are looking to use and develop their existing R skills to communicate their research in a new and engaging way.

 By the end of this course you will be able to: